eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/_index.md

 1. Follow the Velocitas tutorial: build and deploy your clone of the [seat adjuster example](https://websites.eclipseprojects.io/velocitas/docs/about/use_cases/seat_adjuster/)
 2. Download and run the Leda quickstart image
 3. Deploy your seat adjuster application to the container runtime, either manually by using `kanto-cm create` or by providing a deployment descriptor in `/var/containers/manifests`.
-An example deployment descriptor can be found in [meta-leda-components](https://github.com/eclipse-leda/meta-leda/blob/main/meta-leda-components/recipes-sdv/eclipse-leda/kanto-containers/example/seatservice.json)
+An example deployment descriptor can be found in [meta-leda-components](https://github.com/eclipse-leda/meta-leda/blob/main/meta-leda-components/recipes-sdv/eclipse-leda/kanto-containers/example/seatservice.json).
+Details on the deployment can be found in [Leda Vehicle Applications](/leda/docs/app-deployment/velocitas/)
 4. Ensure the databroker and the seat service containers are running and you know how to check their log files
 5. Publish an MQTT message for the seat adjuster application, e.g. `mosquitto_pub -t seatadjuster/setPosition/request -f seat-request.json` and a possible payload like this: